Peabody offers the following Master of Music (MM):

 The DMA program at Peabody has equal emphasis on academics and performance.
 DMA programs are available in various tracks (dissertation, performance, or pedagogy) depending on major.
 Note that D.M.A. auditions are only held during our February audition period.
 Successful applicants must demonstrate ability in scholarly writing as well as in performance.

 Graduate Assistantships are available to qualified students who have been admitted to graduate programs (MM, AD, GPD, DMA) as full-time candidates.
-If you want to be considered for an assistantship, you will indicate the areas in which you are experienced and feel qualified to assist on your Decision Desk application.
+If you want to be considered for an assistantship, you will complete an assistantship application alongside your application for admission.